 The Dienger Building

 The native-stone (limestone and rock) building with "gingerbread" embellishments had already lived several lives.
-When it was built circa 1884, the building served as a general store / residence for Joseph and Ida Dienger and their seven children.
+When it was built circa 1884, the building served as a general store / residence for Joseph and Ida Dienger (Pictured right) and their seven children.
 The store sold staples such as flour, cornmeal, sugar, coffee, beans, dried peas, and potatoes.

 An extension was added in 1900 to house a dry-goods store, run by Joseph's sisters Lina and Louise.
 Here, fabrics, shoes, linens, and ready-to-wear garments were sold.

 Around 1912, Joseph and his sisters sold their stores to brother Charles.
 As time passed, other members of the Dienger family owned and operated the stores.

 In 1967, the building was purchased by nine Boerne businessmen (Adrian White, Verne Powell, R. M. George, Dr. Roger Hestilow, Mayor Arleigh Huff, Arley Sueltenfuss, Edgar Bergmann, Richard Leeder, and Harry Davis).
 Builder R. M. George converted the building into a pioneer-style restaurant called Antlers, named so for Joseph Dienger's collection of 2,000 deer and moose antlers, found in the basement.
 Antlers, occupying the bottom floor of the building, was a public restaurant serving Hill Country cuisine.
 On the top floor, a private supper club / bar called the Trophy Room was opened.
 The north part of the Dienger Building was rented to the Rodriguez family and was used as a grocery store.